-Let $B$ be a chain whose boundary is contained in $X_{k-1}$.
-Let $\sigma$ be a cell appearing with multiplicity $m$ in $B$ and let $\mathscr{S}$ be the stratum in which $\sigma$ is contained.
-If $\tau$ is another cell in $\mathscr{S}$, it is connected to $\sigma$ by a sequence of $k$-cells in $\mathscr{S}$ with consecutive cells sharing a $(k-1)$-face not in $X_{k-1}$.
-This gives a path of alternating $k$ and $(k-1)$ cells from $\sigma$ to $\tau$.
+Let $B$ be a chain in $X_k$ whose boundary is contained in $X_{k-1}$.
+Let $\sigma$ be a cell appearing with multiplicity $m$ in $B$ and in the formal sum for the $k$-stratum $\mathscr{S}$.
+If $\tau$ is another cell in $\mathscr{S}$, it is connected to $\sigma$ by a sequence of $k$-cells in $\mathscr{S}$ with consecutive cells sharing a $(k-1)$-face not in $X_{k-1}$ (by (3) in Definition \ref{defn_pseudomanifold}).
+This gives a path of alternating $k$- and $(k-1)$-cells from $\sigma$ to $\tau$.
 There may be several such sequences.
-For any such sequence, each consecutive cell must appear in $B$ with multiplicity $m$ and appropriate sign so that the boundary of $B$ does not contain $(k-1)$-cells from the corresponding path.
+For any such sequence, each consecutive $k$-cell must appear in $B$ with multiplicity $m$ and appropriate sign so that the boundary of $B$ is not supported on the $(k-1)$-cells that came before it in the sequence.
 This is true whether or not $\mathscr{S}$ is orientable.

 Suppose $\mathscr{S}$ is not orientable.
 Two connecting sequences exist such that the orientations on a cell $\tau$ induced from a given orientation of some cell $\sigma$ by these two sequences do not agree.
 Therefore, the multiplicity of $\tau$ in $B$ must be both $+m$ and $-m$.
 So $m$ must be zero.